susanne-sundseth/Git-GH-for-writers/Section 4 Advanced Features.md

 ## Lesson 35 Rebasing

 Rebasing is a way to simplify history, reorganizing/rewriting your history as if you branched later, such as on the last commit of the branch.

-Rebasing accomplishes the same thing as merging, but the history of a merge is more complicated.
+It accomplishes the same thing as merging, but the history of a merge is more complicated.

 As a writer, you are unlikely to rebase.